 Ermine Cape Effect: Justified in that it's a Fairy Tale world, but it's still odd that Snow's father, a king, is just wandering down the beach in fancy silks, fur, and a crown when he stops to pick up some rubbish (a magic lamp, but still).

 Equivalent Exchange: According to Rumplestiltskin, all magic comes at a price.
 One of the most memorable cases was when he brought magic to Storybrooke.
 The price was that no one could leave the town without losing their memories.
 The whole reason he wrote the curse was to find his son, and now he's trapped thanks to his own dependence on magic.

 Establishing Series Moment: Although the series had some major publicity behind it spoiling the premise, the tone of the flashbacks is established the moment the evil queen storms in, and it's Snow White who pulls a sword on her.
 A set up to the "unconventional retelling" tone the flashbacks will have.

 The witch, Maleficent, considers the Dark Curse to be too evil and traded the Evil Queen for it specifically so no one could use it.

-Hook, despicable as some of his actions may be, does adhere to some sort of personal code.
+Hook has done some less-than-stellar actions, to say the least, but he does adhere to some sort of personal code.
 Despite taking Aurora's heart, he's uncomfortable with the idea of her being permanently without it.
 So after he accomplishes what he wants with the item, he ensures that it gets returned to Aurora as it's "good form."

 In "The Queen is Dead", Regina is visibly horrified when Cora reveals that she was responsible for the death of Snow White's mother just to manipulate Regina's life so that she becomes Queen.